SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/10 - Chapter 10/README.md

 If you made this the first item on the list, express would pick it up first and not check any other routes.

-Let's create a 404 page that renders instead of an error page for a little more graceful failure.
+Let's create a 404 page(which doesn't exist yet) that renders instead of an error page for a little more graceful failure.
 In /views directory, add a file called 404.ejs.

 ```js
 <%- include('partials/header'); %>